 Practice Page

 Counseling + Psychiatric Services (CAPS) offers confidential, on-campus mental health and psychiatric services for a variety of students’ needs.
-Students who have paid the mental health fee are eligible to work with CAPS providers, including 24/7 phone support.
+Registered students are eligible to work with CAPS providers, including 24/7 phone support.

 Matthew Tomatz is the College of Music’s embedded psychotherapist from CAPS.
-He has wide-ranging experience in many aspects of emotional health that frequently affect musicians, including performance anxiety and blocks to success.
-Tomatz often supports students in meeting their musical goals by addressing practice strategies, motivation, procrastination, career concerns, attentional difficulties, interpersonal challenges and peak performance skills.
-For individual or group counseling, contact Matt Tomatz directly at Matthew.Tomatz@colorado.edu or through the CAPS main office, 303-492-2277.
+He brings extensive experience in supporting students through a wide range of personal, academic, and music-related challenges.
+Students often seek his guidance as they navigate the demands of music school, whether working through mental health concerns, personal struggles, or music-specific issues like performance anxiety, creative blocks, and other barriers to success.
+His work helps students pursue both personal and artistic goals by addressing practice and performance strategies, motivation, procrastination, career development, attention and focus, mood, relationship dynamics, skills for peak performance, and more.
+For individual or group counseling, contact Matt Tomatz directly at Matthew.Tomatz@colorado.edu or through the CAPS main office at 303-492-2277.

 Meetings with Matt provides opportunities for informal and confidential consultation in our wellness space (S303).
 This service is free and open to students, faculty and staff.
 Topics of conversation could be related to performance, time management, procrastination, how life and performance intersect, getting through the year, making choices, learning about therapy ... or just to talk: Wednesdays, 3:30-4:45 p.m. in S303.